teiband/python-plot-utilities/docs/plot_timeseries.md

 Plot time_series, where its index indicates dates (e.g., year, month, date).

+You can plot multiple time series by supplying a multi-column pandas Dataframe as time_series, but you cannot use custom line specifications (colors, width, and styles) for each time series.
+It is recommended to use plot_multiple_timeseries() in stead.

 #### [Parameters]
     time_series:
         A pandas Series, with index being date; or a pandas DataFrame, with